rat-and-catcher/in_cwave/README.md

 setup the plugin completely controls all data path from the file data samples (complex- or real-valued) to selected in player system audio-interface.

-For effective use, please read documentation carefully. _Note, that while ypu not make basic setup of the DSP-list, you don't hear any sound.
+For effective use, please read documentation carefully. _Note, that while you not make basic setup of the DSP-list, you don't hear any sound.
 At all._

 The project has started in 2010 as "2-hour-to-complete" experimental code.